grdddj/done-for-today/plan.md

 ## Deep work

-Design PRs

-Deploy and test the ordinals filtering against non-filtering

 Coin support on TR

+Presentation on block-filters and ordinals

 ## Other work